 Few people are born dreaming about working in the window and door industry.
-But once they’ve joined the team at Western Window Systems, the company’s president and CEO hopes they quickly realize they’ve actually found their dream job.
+But once they’ve joined the team at Western Window Systems, the company’s president and CEO, Scott Gates, hopes they quickly realize they’ve actually found their dream job.

 And not just because of the pride they can take in being part of the design, manufacturing, marketing, and sales of the highest-quality door and window solutions on the market.
 Surely, that’s part of it.
 But mostly it’s because of the culture at Western Window Systems, one that focuses on an inclusive, team-oriented, people-first environment where a focus on creativity, innovation, adaptation, speed, and winning results in both profits and a desire to change the game.